Bioplastics 101: An introduction to key terms in sustainable plastics

 Consumers want to feel good about the products they purchase.
 Part of that is sustainability—they want to buy something green because it makes them feel like they are doing something good for the Earth.
 Over 70 percent of consumers have shown that they deeply care about whether a product they buy is sustainable.

 In 2012, the Accenture consulting agency conducted a survey of 250 senior executives in the U.K., U.S., Japan, Germany, France, China, Brazil, and India.
-They found that the vast majority said sustainability was vital to future growth of their companies.
-Of those surveyed, 62 percent said their investments were motivated by customer expectation for sustainable products and were viewed as an opportunity to drive growth.
+They found that the vast majority said sustainability was vital to the future growth of their companies.
+Of those surveyed, 62 percent said their investments were motivated by customer expectations for sustainable products and were viewed as an opportunity to drive growth.

 Luckily, there are many ways to make plastic more sustainable, and the confluence of available technologies and consumer preferences are making it more feasible than ever before.
-From using more renewable content and reclaiming and recycling material, to reducing energy needed for manufacturing and returning material to nature at the end of its life, bioplastics seem poised to take their spot in the limelight.
+From using more renewable content and reclaiming and recycling material, to reducing the energy needed for manufacturing and returning material to nature at the end of its life, bioplastics seem poised to take their spot in the limelight.
 As another promising development, it is now possible to make more sustainable plastics with unique physical performance and aesthetic qualities.
-This means these materials are not only better for the environment and price-competitive, but are also excelling from a performance standpoint.
+This means these materials are not only better for the environment and price-competitive but are also excelling from a performance standpoint.

 But there are still some significant hurdles to overcome.
 One of the most formidable being enhancing consumer understanding of the benefits of bioplastics and the various options on the market.
 This paper will attempt to clear up some of the vocabulary surrounding these materials and some of the common myths that surround them.

 No single definition for sustainability exists.
 There are a number of characteristics that a product can possess—both independent of one another and together—that will determine a product’s sustainability.
-Here are a few terms it can be helpful to keep straight when investigating the feasibility of a bioplastic for a product:
+Here are a few bioplastics terms it can be helpful to keep straight when investigating the feasibility of a material for a product:

 - Bioplastics are a family of materials with differing properties and applications.
 A material is defined as a bioplastic if it is either biobased, biodegradable or features both properties.